We designed a new pizza headquarters for Old Scuola in Rotterdam.

 The coffee service begins with the tap of a finger.
 An office worker places an order via the Coffee Copter app, and the request is instantly transmitted to the café on the building’s ground floor.
 The barista makes the drink—rosetta everlovingly included—and then places the lidded paper cup on the waiting drone, docked at the bar.
 Rotors spin and off it goes, flying away, up two flights of stairs, down a hall and into an office room, where an H-marked landing pad receives the gentle touchdown.
 Human hands retrieve the goods.

-client: Concept Development - A Lab location: Overhoeks, Amsterdam status: under development
+client: Concept Development - A Lab location: Overhoeks, Amsterdam status: Built

 The transformation of a 100 year old building of 1.500m2 into 10 city apartments situated on one of the lush singels of Rotterdam.